We answer some of your Frequently Asked Questions about the SI Leeds Literary Prize.

 Q: I have written more than 30,000 words but my book is not yet finished.
 Do I have to submit the full manuscript?

 A: Yes – the prize is only open to complete and finished manuscripts.
-The deadline for submissions for the 2020 Prize was 30 April 2020 but we are now closed for entries.

 Q: Is work which has been translated from English and published in another language, but which has not been published in English, eligible for entry?